 Georgia Tech led the entire second half, until Green hit both ends of a one-and-one to tie the score, 55-55, with 25 seconds to play.
 Green scored eight straight points to keep the Hokies in the game, after Georgia Tech threatened to pull away early in the second half.

 It was the senior star's 19th consecutive game in double figures and 48th of his last 49.

 Robert Carter Jr.'s banked 3-pointer sent the Yellow Jackets into the locker room with a 25-22 lead, after a back-and-forth first half that featured four lead changes and porous shooting.

 Virginia Tech missed all seven of its 3-point attempts and shot 26.9 percent overall from the field in the first half.

 Georgia Tech's offense wasn't much better against a Virginia Tech scoring defense ranked last in the ACC.
-The Jackets struggled to get good looks against the Hokies' man-to-man and zone defenses and needed a last-second banked 3-pointer from Carter to take a 25-22 lead into intermission.
+The Jackets struggled to get good looks against the Hokies' man-to-man defense and needed a last-second banked 3-pointer from Robert Carter Jr. to take a 25-22 lead into intermission.

 Carter led the Yellow Jackets with 11 points, and Marcus Georges-Hunt and Udofia finished with 10.

 C.J.
 Barksdale had 11 points and 10 rebounds for the Hokies, and Robert Brown came off the bench to add 10 points, including four in overtime.